slu-dss/wrangling-01/notebook/wrangling-01.md

 We use pipelines to make our code easier to read.

-Now, back to renaming variables\!
+Now, back to renaming variables!
 We can specify a different case using:

 ``` r
 mpg %>%